 You are not going to be able to use your kitchen during the construction, but you can solve this problem by creating a temporary kitchen in another room.
 This could be the corner of your living room, separate dining room or home office.
 You do not need a lot of appliances, just a mini-refrigerator, toaster oven, and microwave.
 There are even coffee makers that can heat water for beverages and meals.
 Use a folding table as a temporary counter, and do not be afraid to use disposable dinnerware and utensils for several weeks.

 This is (of course) the best part!
 Invite friends and family over to see your new space.
 Let them admire the detailed design and celebrate your new kitchen with you.

 TIP: Not all kitchen remodeling experts use American-made cabinets.
 Make sure to ask ahead of time - the last thing you want is for some paperboard cabinets imported from China.

 A kitchen remodel may seem like a never-ending ordeal, but there are ways to prepare for the mess, chaos, and tasks ahead of you.
 If you stick to your kitchen remodeling checklist, you can minimize the stress that comes with any remodeling project.

-If you live in Central Pennsylvania or the surrounding area and want a kitchen remodeler who's focused on quality and builds their own kitchen cabinets from scratch, contact RM Kitchens and check one more item off your list.
+If you live in Central Pennsylvania (see entire service area) or the surrounding area and want a kitchen remodeler who's focused on quality and builds their own kitchen cabinets from scratch, contact RM Kitchens and check one more item off your list.
 RM Kitchens specializes in custom kitchen remodels and cabinets, and can help your vision of a beautiful kitchen come to life in the Susquehanna Valley.